-Black school shoes or black polishable trainers only.
+Black school shoes or plain black trainers only.
 Sensible plain, black boots may be worn (no Ugg style boots) No sandals or canvas trainers/shoes.
 Please make sure your child can tie their laces if their shoes have laces!

 Plain Navy blue fleece with or without the badged school logo